Pelumi-Johnson/Cybersecurity-Search-Skills-Open-Source-Intelligence-Lab/README.md

 ## 📚 Lessons Learned

-1. Be mindful of personal information posted online attackers use overshared details during recon.
+1. Being mindful of personal information posted online attackers use overshared details during recon.
-2. Avoid posting sensitive information such as childhood schools or family details.
+2. To avoid posting sensitive information such as childhood schools or family details.
-3. Use alternate emails to explore platforms safely without exposing your real accounts.
+3. Using alternate emails to explore platforms safely without exposing your real accounts.
-4. Cybersecurity learners should explore platforms, not avoid them—you learn by engaging.
+4. Cybersecurity learners should explore platforms, not avoid them, we learn by engaging.
-5. Social media is a powerful OSINT tool; understand how attackers gather information.
+5. Social media is a powerful OSINT tool; understanding how attackers gather information.

 ---